Hola, ¿estás sola?

 Hola, ¿estás sola?
 (Hi, Are You Alone?) is a 1995 Spanish film, a road movie, starring Silke and Candela Peña.
 It marked the debut of Icíar Bollaín as a film director.
+She also co-wrote the script.

 Synopsis

 Nina is a twenty-year-old girl from Valladolid who lives with her divorced father.
 She and her friend Trini go on a risky voyage to Madrid and later to the Costa del Sol.